-One of my very frequent recommendations is that you purchase an external hard drive for back-up purposes.
-Backing up to an external drive is probably the most important first step in getting an overall back-up strategy in place.
+I frequently recommend you purchase an external hard drive for your backups.
+Backing up regularly to an external drive is probably the most important first step in getting an overall backup strategy in place.

-The problem, of course, is that it’s an answer that keeps changing.
+The problem, of course, is that the answer keeps changing.
 Technology evolves, and as a result, so does my recommendation.

 Let me give you a few guidelines, and then a few current (as of this writing) examples.